hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  Wiley

-This journal was created in 2007 by founding editor Theodor Hansch.
+This journal was created in 2007.
 Originally a pure reviews journal, in 2012 they began to publish original research as well.

 ## [Applied Physics Reviews](https://pubs.aip.org/aip/apr)